 - Hemady (dexamethasone 20 mg tablets; Dexcel Pharma)

 Dexamethasone is a widely used anti-inflammatory steroid, originally approved in 1958, and now available in many dosage forms used to treat different conditions such as allergic disorders, skin conditions, ulcerative colitis, arthritis, lupus, psoriasis, and breathing disorders.
 This new formulation has been approved to be used in combination with other medications to treat patients with multiple myeloma.

 Want to know more about 2019 505(b)(2) approvals?

 From which FDA division approved them, to who brought them to market, download our Sponsor Insights Infographic and take a deeper dive into the 64 505(b)(2) NDA approvals of 2019.

 About the data

 Data in this post comes from Premier Consulting’s proprietary 505(b)(2) database, and from FDA’s public databases including the Orange Book and drugs@FDA.
-Our 505(b)(2) database is maintained thanks to regulatory scientists Seth DePuy, PhD, and Tolu Junaid, PhD, in close collaboration with Angela Drew, PhD, Product Ideation Consultant.
+Our 505(b)(2) database is maintained thanks to regulatory scientist Seth DePuy, PhD, in close collaboration with Angela Drew, PhD, Product Ideation Consultant.
 Ana Gavaldá, PhD, Business Development Consultant, selected the five products making an impact on patient outcomes and was a key contributor to this article.

 Information is current as of February 10, 2020.
 Note that review documents are not yet available to confirm the regulatory approval pathway of seven approved NDAs.